KrutzOtrem/Paws/README.md

 At its core, Paws is a simple focus and time-management app for NextUI.
 I built it because I wanted a place to focus without using my phone as the center of that process.
 Phones are surely useful, but they are also where distraction lives.

 Indeed, for years, I noticed my attention span getting worse.
-Even without social media, I still had the same pattern of checking my mails, looking up random things, losing contexts, restarting.
+Even without social media (which I have never participated in), I still had the same pattern of checking my mails, looking up random things, losing contexts, restarting.

 I’ve tried what feels like every focus and productivity app in existence.
 The serious ones, the lo-fi ones, the gamified ones.
 Simple timers, full-blown narrative games, anything with a Pomodoro timer built in.
 After years of testing and actually using them, this is probably the only topic where I can confidently call myself an expert.

 Many of those apps are clearly made with care, and they absolutely work for most people.
 Unfortunately, not for me.
 My mind throws up constant, random thoughts at me; some are real inspirations related to my work, but they're distractions nevertheless.
 A task that should take one hour turns into two or three because I start researching, checking the time, reading emails, or chasing `a super important topic before I forget`.
-In practice, this is noise, and frankly, a genius trick by the brain to avoid staying still and focusing.
+In practice, this is noise, and a genuinely brilliant trick by the brain to avoid staying still and focusing.

 That is also why I picked this device format: you cannot truly multitask on it, so it is much harder to distract yourself.
 I also disabled music browsing behavior as much as possible, because my brain turned that into another avoidance pattern by constantly searching for the perfect track instead of focusing.